raine/ghtool/README.md

 The tool currently uses Github's OAuth device flow to authenticate users.
 To access workflow job logs through OAuth, which lacks fine-grained permissions, [the repo scope is required][job-logs-docs], granting scary amount of permissions.

-Github App auth flow enables more fine grained permissions, but doesn't seem to work<sup>1</sup> in the case where someone else than you owns the repository that is queried.
 Incidentally, the official GitHub CLI, which I used as reference, also uses OAuth flow with the `repo` scope and more ([screenshot][gh-auth-logs]).

-Feel free to reach out through issues if you know how to improve this.

-<sup>1</sup> This GraphQL query returns 200 but can't find the private repository: https://github.com/raine/ghtool/blob/master/ghtool/src/github/pull_request_for_branch.graphql
+Any ideas on how to improve this are appreciated.

 ## Changelog

+## Unreleased

+- Added a way to login with a provided access token.

 ## 0.8.0 (27.08.2023)